Mongolian toad

 The Mongolian toad (Strauchbufo raddei), also known commonly as the piebald toad or the Siberian sand toad, is a species of toad in the family Bufonidae.
 The species is endemic to northeastern Asia.
 It was formerly placed in the genus Bufo, then for a few years in Pseudepidalea until finally moved to its own genus Strauchbufo.

 Etymology

 The specific name, raddei, is in honor of German naturalist Gustav Radde.

 Geographic range

 S. raddei ranges through much of northern China, Mongolia, and the Russian Far East, and is also found in North Korea.
 It is particularly common in the Amur River basin of China and Russia.

 Description

 The Mongolian toad is relatively small, with adults not exceeding a snout-to-vent length (SVL) of 9 cm.

 Habitat

 S. raddei ranges through a wide range of habitats and is often found in dry regions, preferring sandy soil.
 It was first described based on specimens from the Alashan desert.
 The species does not occur above 2700 m, nor below 600 m.
 The northernmost population is found on Olkhon Island in Russia's Lake Baikal.

+Mongolian toads are among the few amphibians known to venture into salt water.